dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/docs/README.txt

 File -> Import -> General -> Existing Projects into Workspace

-Import the existing projects in <DART_TRUNK>/editor including the "docs" project containing this README.txt file
+Import the existing projects in <DART_TRUNK>/editor including the "docs" project containing this README.txt file: choose "Select root directory" and enter "<DART_TRUNK>/editor".
+This will import *many* projects (53 as of this writing).

 ====================================
   Installing Dart SDK and Dartium
 ====================================

-For development, we require that the Eclipse installation directory have a "dart-sdk" directory containing the bundled dart:<name> libraries (e.g. dart:core).
+For development, we require that the Eclipse installation directory (on Linux, the directory where you unpacked the prebuilt Eclipse) have a "dart-sdk" directory containing the bundled dart:<name> libraries (e.g. dart:core).

 1) In the dart/editor/tools/features/com.google.dart.tools.deploy.feature_releng/build-settings
 directory, copy the user.properties file to <username>.properties, where <username> is your login name.
-Adjust the two properties in that file to point to:
+Adjust (the defaults should work) the two properties in that file to point to:

   -the Dart Editor source directory (dart/editor)
   -a build output directory